wikid24/ffxiv_mmd_tools_helper/README.md

    - .VMD animation files (MMD animation files) - [Deviant Art](https://www.deviantart.com/mmd-dance-comunnity/gallery/36305808/motion-dl), [bowlroll](https://bowlroll.net/),[Reddit](https://www.reddit.com/r/mikumikudance/) or UuuNyaa's Helper addon (listed below)

 # Not really needed but recommended:
-### FFXIV Export Stuff:
+### FFXIV Export to Blender Stuff:
-   - [Anamnesis](https://github.com/imchillin/Anamnesis) - Used for finding out the character data in FFXIV leveraging the .chara file
+   - [Anamnesis](https://github.com/imchillin/Anamnesis) - Used for finding out the character data in FFXIV leveraging the .chara file. _This_ addon is now integrated with it to make it faster and easier to use!
    - [FFXIV TexTools](https://www.ffxiv-textools.net/) Used for exporting the character data into .FBX format - [Video Tutorial](https://www.youtube.com/watch?v=JbkNt51PRyM) - watch the first 7 minutes
    - [XIV Tools Discord](https://discord.com/invite/KvGJCCnG8t) - Where to find help on FFXIV Rigging

+### Blender to FFXIV Import Stuff:
+   - [XAT](https://github.com/AsgardXIV/XAT) FFXIV Animation Toolkit - Standalone tool for manipulating animations and skeletons in Final Fantasy XIV.
+Needed to play any custom animation .pap files created & exported out of blender

 ### Blender Addon Stuff:
-   - [FFXIV Colorsetter Blender Addon](https://drive.google.com/drive/folders/10ashyJJ4HhJqFxDVnGU6s9lyJ0aFHRwa) - Blender Addon for better FFXIV Materials/Textures/Shaders - [Video Tutorial #1](https://user-images.githubusercontent.com/19479648/215879548-67bd503e-70b4-4255-abe4-bc1bbcb06618.mp4) [Video Tutorial #2](https://www.youtube.com/watch?v=AhVzU_BK6zk)
+   - [FFXIV Colorsetter Blender Addon](https://drive.google.com/drive/folders/10ashyJJ4HhJqFxDVnGU6s9lyJ0aFHRwa) - Blender Addon for better FFXIV Materials/Textures/Shaders. _This_ addon is now integrated with it to make it faster and easier to use! - [Video Tutorial #1](https://user-images.githubusercontent.com/19479648/215879548-67bd503e-70b4-4255-abe4-bc1bbcb06618.mp4) [Video Tutorial #2](https://www.youtube.com/watch?v=AhVzU_BK6zk)
    - [FFXIV MekTools Blender Addon](https://www.xivmodarchive.com/modid/22780) for Blender to fix inside-out alpha (if you're not using this tool to import).
-Also, it has a pretty good skin shader, but I haven't gotten all the controls to work properly to be honest
+Also, it has a pretty good skin shader, but I haven't gotten all the controls to work properly to be honest. _This_ addon is now integrated with it to make it faster and easier to use!
    - [UuuNyaa's MMD Tools Helper Blender Addon](https://github.com/UuuNyaa/blender_mmd_uuunyaa_tools) addon for MMD Tools for Blender, a bunch of useful tools for animating MMD Models (including lighting presets, material presets, physics tools etc...)
+   - [Animation Retargeting Addon](https://github.com/Mwni/blender-animation-retargeting) for Blender - Needed to copy animations from one model to another model (such as a MMD model to a FFXIV Model) since they have different bone names and bone structures.
+Used in conjunction with the [XAT](https://github.com/AsgardXIV/XAT) addon to play MMD Animations in FFXIV. _This_ addon is now integrated with it to make it faster and easier to use!
+   - [Auto-Rig Pro](https://blendermarket.com/products/auto-rig-pro) - A paid application that does what [Animation Retargeting Addon](https://github.com/Mwni/blender-animation-retargeting) does, but apparently is faster and easier to use.
+I don't know, I never tried it, but the more experienced FFXIV XAT animators swear by it.
    - [Gravity Collider Bone Physics Addon](https://github.com/MiniEval/Bone-Physics) - I haven't tried it, but its a free and easy way to add skirt and hair physics (if you're sticking simply in Blender)

 ### MMD Animation in Blender Stuff: